geneontology/molecular_function_refactoring/overview.md

    * ATPase activity provide energy for ion transporter activity
 * Some MF classes are defined, in part, by process context.
 For example, chemoattractant activity involves a single gene productbinding and activating signaling receptor in context context of positive chemotaxis.

-On the basis of this, we define two, non-disjoint classes under
+On the basis of this, we define two, *non-disjoint* classes under molecular function: biochemical activity (simple functions); system component function (compound/MFs defined by process context).

+TBD: adding a class for compound function.

 ## Strategies for defining design patterns and templates

-Combined design-pattern / template docs share variable slots
+Combined design-pattern / template docs will be specified using DOS-DPs, which now support specification of LEGO templates.

+The components of compound molecular functions are causally linked.
+Co-reference issues prevent these causal links from being represented on the class level, but we can represent them directly in LEGO templates.
+We can also use conventions within design patterns to specify regulatory input and effector/output.

 ## Strategies for inference